maxfronek/wedding/wedding_website/pages/party.md

   - block_id: hotel
     heading: Samantha Fronek
     content: |
       Max has known Sam for literally his whole life, and even though she says things were better before he came around, that's probably not true.
-Through family vacations and Christmas board games, refusing to buy Max beer when he was in high school, and road trips through California, Iceland, and beyond, Sam's been the perfect example of a big sister.
+Through family vacations and Christmas board games, refusing to buy Max beer when he was in high school, and road trips through California, Iceland, and beyond, Sam's been the best big sister possible...most of the time.

-      Though they live thousands of miles apart, Sam's just a phone call away for a reassuring word, Jeff Goldblum joke, or just a chat.
+      Though they now live half a country apart, Sam's just a phone call away for a reassuring word, Jeff Goldblum-related joke, or just a chat.
 Max is so happy she can be part of today and hopes she won't share too many embarrassing childhood stories.
     picture: /assets/images/party/sam.jpg
   - block_id: city
     content: Bridal Party
+    gradient: true
   - block_id: hotel
     heading: Maggie Daucsavage
     role: Co-Maid of Honor
     content: |
       Maggie Dausavage has been a consistently vibrant force in Alyse's life since they met over ten years ago (right after Alyse moved to LA).
 Even though Maggie made the mistake of [buying her sunflowers](https://www.epipen.com/en){:data-tooltip="ALLERGIES!
 Bring the epi-pen"} early on, they became fast friends.
 They shared countless mimosa-fueled brunches along with nights out where neither wanted to call it—they’re pretty similar that way.

-      Maggie's infectious energy lights up every room she enters, and even though everyone has to share her with her new baby, Maya, it’s OK.
-Alyse was honored to be a part of her wedding day, and is thrilled to have her return the favor as she embarks on her own journey.
+      Maggie's infectious energy lights up every room she enters, and her new baby, Maya, is following right in her footsteps.
+Alyse was honored to be a part of Maggie's wedding day, and is thrilled to have Maggie standing by her side to laugh (and most likely cry) throughout this special day.
     picture: /assets/images/party/maggie.jpg
   - block_id: hotel
     heading: Hannah Grotbo